LawrenceEsswood/VerseCompiler/README.md

 Literals
 --------

 Literals are surround with double qoutes.
 They will be treated as the most specific type possible (bool before int before float before string). `TRUE` and `FALSE` (any case) are booleans.
-You may type `"true"` or `"false"` without quotes and they will still be literals.
+You may type `"true"` or `"false"` or any number without quotes and they will still be literals.
+Furthermore strings such as `one hundred and fifty` are treated as the literal 150.

 Assignment
 ----------